BACK

 One of Arkansas’s most competitive markets is Cave Springs, AR.
 Located in Fayetteville, a city in the northwest Arkansas housing market, Cave Springs was rated the #1 best place to buy a home in Arkansas by Niche.com, as well as the best place to raise a family.
 Nestled in the Ozark Mountains, Cave Springs has gorgeous views of winding waterways and is home to two famous caves.

-Lowell, AR is another area where the housing market is extremely competitive, with some homes going pending in as little as two days.
+Lowell, AR is another area where the housing market is competitive, but has seen a decline in 2025.
 Lowell is attractive to those who are looking for a quieter life with beautiful mountain views and low crime rates.
 Lowell is described as having old-town charm while retaining suburban convenience.

 Economic Factors Impacting the Arkansas Housing Market